 PBusardo's Review of the Provari (version 2.0) YouTube video

-The default Provari comes in a satin silver finish for $159.
+Provari 2.5 are available with a starting price of $99.
+The default Provari comes in a satin silver finish.
 Colors are optional in carokote finishes for an additional $20.
 This is a durable ceramic coated finish that many firearms use.
 People may ask why Provape charges more for the colored models.
 Provape doesn't paint them in house, but outsources them to an outside company.
 This costs Provape $20, so they only charge this amount to those customers who desire a colored Provari.
 Provape also offers the extremely durable Zencoat finishes at additional charge.

 The default color for the LED display is red, with blue and green LED colors offered for $15 additional.
 The supplier charges Provape $15 more for the blue or green LED, so Provape only charges this additional amount to those customers who desire one of these LED colors.